College move in tips

 - Leave some extra time.
 Things can (and do!) go wrong — you may realize you forgot something important, or a line might take longer than you thought.
 If you plan to give yourselves extra time, you’ll be more prepared to handle any unexpected bumps.

 - Take care of odds and ends.
-Usually you’ll have little things to do here and there — buying books, filling out random forms, and so forth.
+Usually, you’ll have little things to do here and there — buying books, filling out random forms, learning all about gadgets use on campus, and so forth.
 Get those done, and save any receipts/forms they give you in return.

 - Spend time with your family!
 You’ll have lots of time to meet people on your floor and to get to know your roommates, so spend some final quality time with your family — go out to dinner or walk around campus.
 It will mean a lot to them.